 Growing active resilience for children, young people and communities in a changing world

-My work is built on sound, up to date and immediately useable research and practice from the fields of Neurobiology, Attachment, Trauma and `Resilience.
-My approach is deeply relational and imbued with creativity, mindfulness and compassion.
+My work is built on sound, up to date and immediately useable research and practice from the fields of neurobiology, attachment, trauma and resilience.

-I work with professionals in social care, education and health, climate focused organisations, mental health provision and children’s services, offering years of experience in training, coaching and group facilitation.
+I work with professionals across social care, education and health, climate focused organisations, mental health provision, and children’s services.
 I also work with parents and carers who are looking for support and care in the deeply important work of raising children.

 All my work is informed and inspired by…